 Hill, A.B.
 (1997).
 Social problem solving groups for adults with

-B. Stenfert Kroese, D. Dagnan & K. Loumidis (Eds.)
-Cognitive
+learning disabilities.
+In B. Stenfert Kroese, D. Dagnan & K.

-behaviour therapy for people with learning disabilities.
-London,
+Loumidis (Eds.)
+Cognitive behaviour therapy for people with learning

 Loumidis, K. &